chiachang100/quick-python-course/README.md

-# Course Title: Yes You Can Code With Python
+# Course Title: Learning Python

 ## Date and Place
 This is an eight week course on Monday from 6:00 PM - 8:00PM and the exact dates and place of the next course will be announced later.
 Stay tuned!